mreppen/maxercises/README.md

 Page breaks
 * `\newpageifnoproblems` inserts `\newpage` if problems are hidden.
 * `\newpageifnosolutions` inserts `\newpage` if solutions  are hidden.
-* `\skipnewpage` skips the insertion of a new page when a problem follows a solution.

 Convenience commands
 * `\remark` inserts a typeset "Remark:" text.